19hours/sg-statutes/Acts/Electricity Act.md

 [18/2006 wef 01/05/2006]

+(1A) The notice under subsection (1) must be given within 5 days after the designated electricity licensee, the designated entity or the trustee‑manager of the designated business trust (as the case may be) becomes aware of the acquisition mentioned in that subsection.

+[Act 42 of 2018 wef 03/05/2019]

 (2) No person shall, whether through a series of transactions over a period of time or otherwise, become a 12% controller, a 30% controller or an indirect controller of a designated electricity licensee, a designated entity or a designated business trust without obtaining the prior written approval of the Authority.

 [18/2006 wef 01/05/2006]

 (3) No person shall acquire as a going concern —

-(a) the business of a designated electricity licensee conducted pursuant to its licence; or
+(a) the business, or any part of the business, of a designated electricity licensee conducted pursuant to its licence;

+[Act 42 of 2018 wef 03/05/2019]

-(b) the business of a designated entity which relates to its transmission system or any part thereof,
+(b) the business, or any part of the business, of a designated entity which relates to its transmission system or any part thereof; or

+[Act 42 of 2018 wef 03/05/2019]

+(c) the business, or any part of the business, of a designated business trust relating to a transmission system or any part of a transmission system in respect of which, wholly or in part, the business trust is established,

+[Act 42 of 2018 wef 03/05/2019]

-unless the person, and the licensee or entity, as the case may be, obtain the prior written approval of the Authority.
+unless the person, and the licensee, the entity or the trustee‑manager of the business trust, as the case may be, obtain the prior written approval of the Authority.

 [18/2006 wef 01/05/2006]

+[Act 42 of 2018 wef 03/05/2019]

 (4) The Authority may approve an application of a person under subsection (2) if the Authority is satisfied that —